hetu-script/hetu-script/README.md

 hetu [-r] [file_name] [invoke_name]
 ```

-If '-r' option is provided, enter REPL mode.
+If [-r] option is provided, enter REPL mode.

 If [invoke_name] is provided, will switch to program style and call function with given name.